lluuaapp/GSAppleScriptTest/ReadMe.md

 ### DESCRIPTION OF PROBLEM

-We are trying to make our application GarageSale scriptable.
-The application can start listings on eBay.
-Mainly it contains listings which should be accessible through AppleScript.
-The user can select the listings in an outline view.
-These "selected ebay listings" should be accessible through AppleScrip, too.
+We have rewritten one of our older OS X applications from scratch, and are now facing problems getting the AppleScript interaction to work.

+The application is dealing with objects of type "GSEbayListing".
+We are exposing the "all listings" array and "selected listings" array through AppleScript.

-So we want to be able to get an array of all listings/Cocoa-objects and an array of only a subset of this array (the selected listings in the example app).
-All listings are declared as elements in the sdef, the selected listings are declared as a read-only property.
+All listings are declared as elements in the application's sdef file, the selected listings are declared as a read-only property.

-We get the following error whenever we access a Cocoa-object within the subset:
+An error is retuned whenever one tries to access an element from the "selected listings" property in AppleScript like this:

+The returned error is:

  	Can't make item 1 of selected ebay listings into type specifier." number -1700 from item 1 of selected ebay listings to specifier